Face masks have become commonplace in the U.S. since the COVID-19 pandemic. But what to do if the masks cause or worsen eczema on your face?

 What are some ways to prevent facial eczema due to wearing a face mask?

-- Cleanse your face with a gentle wash, pat dry the skin and then add moisturizer before and after putting on a mask.
+Cleanse your face with a gentle wash.
+Pat dry the skin.
+Then add a sensitive skin moisturizer before and after putting on a mask.

-Moisturizers add a protective layer that can reduce the dryness that comes from wearing a face mask.
-Use a gentle, fragrance-free moisturizer that is best for your skin type.
+Moisturizers add a protective layer.
+They can reduce the dryness that comes from wearing a face mask.
+Use a gentle, fragrance-free moisturizer.

 Don’t use makeup in areas covered by the mask.
-Makeup on skin covered by a mask can clog your pores and cause flare-ups, according to the American Academy of Dermatology (AAD).
+Makeup on skin covered by a mask can clog your pores and cause an eczema flare.

-CDC recommends using cotton, or with cotton as the inside layer.
+Use a mask made of cotton, or with cotton as the inside layer.
 The mask should be easy to wash and breathable.
 If cotton is not available, any soft, lightweight fabric should do.
-Synthetic fabrics such as nylon, polyester or rayon are more likely to irritate your skin.
+Synthetic fabrics such as nylon, polyester or rayon are more likely to cause irritated or inflamed skin.

 The mask should not be so tight that it presses against your skin.
 It should not be so loose that it moves around and rubs against your skin.
 Try out different masks to find one that is best for you.

-CDC recommends you wash it after after every time you wear it.
+Wash a cloth mask after every time you wear it.
 Washing it will remove sweat, oils, skin cells and germs.
 You can wash it in the washing machine or by hand.
-It should be washed in hot water; it’s best to use a fragrance-free, hypoallergenic laundry detergent.
+It should be washed in hot water.
+It’s best to use a fragrance-free, hypoallergenic laundry detergent.
 Make sure your mask is completely dry before wearing it again.

-- Take a break from wearing a mask when you can so you can let your skin breathe.
+Take a break from wearing your mask when you can.

-Remove your mask outdoors or in a place where you can maintain 6 feet separation from others.
-Healthcare workers have found that a 15-minute mask break every four hours helps their facial skin.
+Let your skin breathe.
+Healthcare workers, many of whom wear masks for their jobs, have found that a 15-minute mask break every four hours helps their facial skin.